sduzxj/ACGCL/README.md

 # ACGCL
-This is the repo for our paper: Adversarial Curriculum Graph Contrastive Learning with Counterfactual Graph Augmentation.
+This is the repo for our paper: Adversarial Curriculum Graph Contrastive Learning with Pair-Wise Graph Augmentation.